2001 Carolina Panthers season

 The 2001 Carolina Panthers season was the franchise's 7th season in the National Football League (NFL) and the 3rd and final under head coach George Seifert.
-They tried to improve upon their 7–9 record in 2000, and make it to the playoffs for the second time in franchise history; however, the season was a wreck.
-Not only were the Panthers unable to improve over their previous season, but they deteriorated even further, dropping to 1–15.
+They tried to improve upon their 7–9 record in 2000, and make it to the playoffs for the second time in franchise history; however, the Panthers instead suffered one of the worst seasons in NFL history, en route to going 1–15.

 The Panthers defeated the Minnesota Vikings in their opening game of the season, and then became the first team in the Super Bowl era to lose fifteen consecutive games afterwards.
-The Panthers were the only team to have won their opener and lose the remainder of the season until the 2020 Jacksonville Jaguars became the second team to accomplish this feat.
+The Panthers were the only team since the expansion to 16 games in 1978 to win their 1st game and then lose every one afterwards until the 2020 Jacksonville Jaguars duplicated this embarrassing feat.